Shaun-L/pyramyd-takehome/README.md

 ```

 #### Response:
+- Query response time in seconds.

-Top 10 vendors matching the input, ranked by composite score.
+- Top 10 vendors matching the query, ranked by composite score.

 ---

 # Approach & Thought Process

 I approached this project iteratively and empirically.
-Rather than prematurely optimizing, I emphasized **fast prototyping and testing**, using test cases to validate assumptions and update thresholds.
+Rather than prematurely optimizing, I did **fast prototyping and testing**, using test cases to validate assumptions and update thresholds.

 ## **Data Preprocessing and Evaluation**